 We have lots of old trees that are always dropping branches, so we have a ready supply of junk wood to use for DIY and garden projects.
 There are so many ways to upcycle tree branches and logs, and today I’m sharing a few festive DIY Projects using tree branches and logs.
 These DIY projects are so fun to make and fairly easy too.
 The snowman craft projects would be especially fun to make with children.
+Plus, they aren’t just for Christmas decorations, they can be used all winter long.

 Don’t have any tree branches or piles of wood in your backyard, well you can come over to my house because we’ve got plenty.
 Just kidding.
 I’ll bet your neighbors or family members have tree limbs or branches you can have.
 I’d also bet they’ve never had anyone ask for limbs or branches from their trees.
 Really though, it should be fairly easy to come up with the wood for these projects.